kspiteri/simple-page-scraper/README.md

 # simple-page-scraper

 This project scrapes a certain page at https://www.procyclingstats.com/rankings.php and creates an object from the Cyclist list.
 Check Console for object created.

+NB: Cross-Origin resource sharing must be enables